News

 Source: seattletimes.com

-Huang, who attended a tech conference in Taipei last week, stated that Washington’s actions gave Chinese companies “the spirit, the energy and the government support to accelerate their development,” adding that “All in all, the export control was a failure.”
+Huang stated that Washington’s actions gave Chinese companies "the spirit, the energy, and the government support to accelerate their development."
+He added, "All in all, the export control was a failure."
+Beginning in 2022, the US government under President Joe Biden put rules in place to limit the export of Nvidia’s most powerful chips to China.

-Beginning in 2022, the U.S. government, under President Joe Biden, put rules in place to limit the export of Nvidia’s most powerful chips to China.
 Nvidia responded by modifying a chip to meet the government’s performance requirements.
-Last month, Nvidia said that U.S. officials now require a license for future sales of these chips to China, which is expected to cost the company $5.5 billion on inventory it had planned to sell.
+However, last month, Nvidia revealed that US officials now require a license for future sales of these chips to China, which is expected to cost the company $5.5 billion on inventory it had planned to sell.

 While Huawei’s chips are not as capable as Nvidia’s, they are sufficient for Chinese companies to offer AI services.
 The government in Beijing has been encouraging companies to use mostly Chinese-made chips in their data centers.
 Huang stated that AI researchers in China will use their own chips if they cannot get enough from Nvidia.